marshka/ml-20-21/assignment_1/general_feedback.md

 ## Accuracy vs MSE

 The accuracy is not the same thing as the MSE.
 The accuracy is defined as the number of correct predictions divided by the total number of predictions, while the MSE is the average (or mean) of the squared errors, where the errors are the differences between the predictions and the correct labels.
 In the context of regression, the accuracy does not make much sense because most predictions will not be exact (i.e. the output of a regression model can be any real or floating-point number in some range), so the accuracy can be very low or even zero, although the model may still have a quite small MSE.
 The MSE can be interpreted as a measure of "accuracy" of a regression model, but it's important to understand that "accuracy" has a specific definition in classification problems.

+## Complexity of hypothesis class vs complicated function

+- Some of you have confused the concept of a hypothesis class (or model family) with a **specific** function (sometimes also called "model") that is chosen from this "model family", and some of you also confused the concept of a complexity (or size) of a model family with a "complicated function" (e.g. a function that is very wiggly, like the [Weierstrass functions](https://en.wikipedia.org/wiki/Weierstrass_function) or some polynomial of very high degree)

+    - You can think of the "model family" as a **set** of "models" or functions (in a mathematical sense), so "family" here would be a synonym for "set".

+        - So, for example, a **specific** neural network with some **specific set of weights** would represent/compute some **specific** function.
+If you do not change the architecture of this neural network (e.g. if you do not change the number of hidden layers, the number of neurons in each layer or the activation functions), you will not change the hypothesis class (or model family).
+If you change the specific values of the weights, though, you will be changing the function that the neural network represents or computes.

+    - While training a neural network with e.g. gradient descent, we are typically changing only the values of these weights and not the architecture (or hypothesis class) of the neural network (although, in principle, it's also possible to change the architecture of the neural network during training); so, during training, we are looking for a function (or model) in the (fixed) set of functions/models.

+    - Some of you thought that, in question 1, the x-axis represented the points in time during training, but it actually represents the **complexity** of the model family; so, in this case, as we change e.g. the number of hidden layers of the neural network (as stated in the assignment), we effectively change the hypothesis class.
+However, it's important to note that similar plots exist for the case where you observe the training, validation and test errors during training, so while we change the weights (and not) the architecture of the neural network, and that's why some of you may have confused this plot with those ones: in the slides there's also a plot where the x-axis can both be the model complexity or training iterations (in this case, the model complexity refers to how complicated the specific function/model is, e.g. whether it's very wiggly or not, and not the complexity of the hypothesis class, as in the assignment).

+        - Another thing that may be confusing is that the word "model" is sometimes used to refer to a "hypothesis class" or "model family" and not to a specific function.
+The reason is: this function would be a model (or approximation) of the target function (the function we're trying to learn).
+In the lectures, we also talked about white-box, gray-box and black-box models and all of these may be even more confusing...